-- 4.6.
-This policy and procedure is based on the following assumptions - a) Students must apply for credit. - b) Credit is granted based on an application and submission of sufficient evidence for a fair determination of a credit outcome which would include a description of the curriculum and the assessment items. - c) Applications for credit may be declined under this policy and procedure and also any conditions associated with the professional accreditation of the award. - d) Once credit has been granted, unless compelling educational reasons are presented, it will not be rescinded. - 4.7.
-When considering applications for credit, the decision of the Institute will - a) be evidence-based, equitable and transparent; - b) be applied consistently and fairly, with decisions subject to appeal and review; - recognise learning regardless of how, when and where it was acquired, provided that the learning is relevant and current and has an equivalence to the learning outcomes of the qualification; - d) be academically defensible and take into account the student's ability tomeet the learning outcomes of the qualification successfully; - e) be decided in a timely way so that students' access to qualifications is not unnecessarily inhibited; - f) allow for credit outcomes to be used to meet prerequisites or other specified requirements for entry into a program of study leading to a qualification or for the partial fulfillment of the requirements of a qualification, and - g) be formally documented for the student including any reasons for not givingcredit. - 4.8.
+- credit can facilitate student progress, completion and mobility; however, the integrity of MIT awards is paramount and credit will not be granted if it would impair the integrity of the award or reduce a student's likelihood of success in the program. - 4.2.
+This policy and procedure is based on the following assumptions - a) Students must apply for credit. - b) Credit is granted based on an application and submission of the required evidence. - c) Applications for credit may be declined under this policy and procedure and also any conditions associated with the professional accreditation of the award. - d) Once credit has been granted, unless compelling educational reasons are presented, it will not be rescinded. - 4.3.
+When considering applications for credit, the decision of the Institute will - a) be evidence-based, equitable and transparent; - b) be applied consistently and fairly, with decisions subject to appeal and review; - recognise learning regardless of how, when and where it was acquired, provided that the learning is relevant and current and has an equivalence to the learning outcomes of the qualification; - d) be academically defensible and take into account the student's ability to meet the learning outcomes of the qualification successfully; - e) be decided in a timely way so that students' access to qualifications is not unnecessarily inhibited; - allow for credit outcomes to be used to meet prerequisites or other specified requirements for entry into a program of study leading to a qualification or for the partial fulfillment of the requirements of a qualification, and - g) be formally documented for the student including any reasons for not giving credit. - 4.4.
 The Institute may enter into articulation agreements and credit arrangements with other tertiary institutions, and with industry partners.
-Articulation agreements may include agreements to provide students with entry into and/orcredit towards a course and are subject to industry requirements being met.
-To this extent, articulation agreements are considered credit agreements and the provisions of this policy governing credit agreements apply, including the assessment guidelines for "2 year + 2 year" partnerships with other higher education institutions, annexed to this policy and procedure.
-The Institute will maintain a register of credit agreements into which it has entered.
+Articulation agreements may include agreements to provide students with entry into and/or credit towards a course.
+To this extent, articulation agreements are considered credit agreements and the provisions of this policy governing credit agreements apply.
+The Institute will maintain a register of credit agreements that it has entered into.

-Procedure
+5. Procedure